-- 1.1 This updated report follows the planning committee's decision to defer decisions on the two applications SDNP/17/03850/CND and SDNP/17/03856/CND at the meeting on the 9 November 2017.
-Both applications were considered in one report, which is included at Appendix 2 with the Update Sheet and minutes for the meeting. - In summary, these applications propose that the 10 dwellings be accessed via De Port Heights through the adjacent new development at Houghtons Yard.
-An existing access at Vernon House onto the A32, would be retained for use by this property and a neighbouring property called Wayside.
-There would be a pedestrian link between the new development and the A32 through this access as well.
-These proposals are also reliant on a separate planning application (see Agenda Item 8). - 1.3 This report focusses on the reasons for deferral.
+- 1.1 This updated report follows the planning committee's decision to defer a decision on application SDNP/17/03849/FUL at the meeting on the 9 November 2017.
+This application was considered after applications SDNP/17/03850/CND and SDNP/17/03856/CND, which related to the same site and propose to vary the approved plans, were deferred at the meeting by Members for the same reasons as outlined below.
+The original report is included in Appendix 2. - In summary, the application proposes to physically connect the new developments at Houghtons Yard and the Vernon House with a new section of shared drive across a former ransom strip which has been purchased by the Applicant.
+This would enable the new dwellings in the Vernon House scheme to be accessed via De Port Heights.
+An existing access at Vernon House onto the A32, which runs through Corhampton, would be retained for use by this property and a neighbouring property called Wayside.
+There would be a pedestrian link between the new development and the A32 through this access also.
+These proposals are also reliant on a separate planning application (see Agenda Item 7). - 1.3 This report focusses on the reasons for deferral.
 The decision to defer the applications was made for the following issues to be clarified: - I. Highways matters relating to a new access at Vernon House onto the A32 in regard to visibility and requirements of Hampshire County Council and refuse collection. - 2.
 The Building Regulations matter of fire access in regard to what is a regulatory requirement and what could be considered through relevant guidance or advice from a Fire Officer. - 3.
 The implications for the viability of the development in regard to the demolition of Vernon House and the creation of a larger access than as approved. - 1.4 This report provides further information on each of these 3 issues.
-Addressing reasons (1) and (2) have involved discussions with HCC and Building Control at Winchester City Council.
+Addressing reasons (I) and (2) have involved discussions with HCC and Building Control at Winchester City Council.
 In regard to (3), the developer has submitted further viability information which is currently being appraised by Vail Williams and members will be updated via the Update Sheet.